n8cha/n8cha.github.io/_posts/2019-05-22-the-perfect-pen.md

 stationery section has got them.
 For the environmentally conscious user, the ink cartridges are replaceable.
 There are small versions of the pen for travel, mechanical pencil versions for erasability, even fashion-printed ones for groove.
-The Pilot G2 is like the plain white tee of pens--for the *everyman*.
+The Pilot G2 is like the plain white tee of pens --- for the *everyman*.

 For a while, I forgot about the Pilot G2.
 I appreciated using one whenever I could, but I didn't actively seek them out.
-I bounced from pen to pen without care--after all, it is *just a pen*, right?
+I bounced from pen to pen without care --- after all, it is *just a pen*, right?
 Surely it's not about the vessel that delivers the ink so much as the actual content of the writing, whatever that may be.
 I seemed to implicitly believe that for a while, and thus, the contents of my pencil pouch were consistently transient, the ink lines on my